Long Branch, New Jersey

 Long Branch is a beachside city in Monmouth County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the city's population was 31,667, an increase of 948 (+3.1%) from the 2010 census count of 30,719, which in turn reflected a decline of 621 (−2.0%) from the 31,340 counted in the 2000 census.
-As of the 2010 census, it was the 6th-most-populous municipality in Monmouth County and had the 71st-highest population of any municipality in New Jersey.
+As of the 2020 census, it was the 6th-most-populous municipality in Monmouth County and had the 74th-highest population of any municipality in New Jersey.

 Long Branch was formed on April 11, 1867, as the Long Branch Commission, from portions of Ocean Township.
 Long Branch was incorporated as a city by an act of the New Jersey Legislature on April 8, 1903, based on the results of a referendum, replacing the Long Branch Commission.

 History

 Long Branch emerged as a beach resort town in the late 18th century, named for its location along a branch of the South Shrewsbury River.
 In the 19th century, theatrical performers of the day often gathered and performed there.
-It was visited by presidents Chester A. Arthur, James A. Garfield, Ulysses S. Grant, Benjamin Harrison, Rutherford B. Hayes, William McKinley, Woodrow Wilson, and Donald Trump.
+It was visited by many Presidents during the Gilded Age, including Chester A. Arthur, James A. Garfield, Ulysses S. Grant, Benjamin Harrison, Rutherford B. Hayes, William McKinley, and Woodrow Wilson, along with President Donald Trump in the modern era.
 Seven Presidents Park, a park near the beach, is named in honor of the visits of the first seven of these presidents.
 The Church of the Presidents, where these same seven presidents worshiped, is the only structure left in Long Branch associated with them.

 President Grant and his family summered at their beachfront cottage in Long Branch the first year of his presidency in 1869 and for most of the rest of Grant's life.
 During this time, Long Branch came to be called the "summer capital".
 President James A. Garfield was brought to Long Branch in the hope that the fresh air and quiet might aid his recovery after being shot on July 2, 1881, an incident that left the assassin's bullet lodged in his spine.
-He died here on September 19, 1881, exactly two months before his 50th birthday.
+He died here on September 19, 1881, at age 49.
 The Garfield Tea House, constructed from railroad ties that had been laid to carry Garfield's train, is in Elberon.

 The famous Long Branch Saloon of the American Old West, located in Dodge City, Kansas, was given its name by its first owner, William Harris, who had moved west from Long Branch, New Jersey, his hometown.